DataDog/datadog-agent/tasks/kernel_matrix_testing/README.md

 - A path pointing the private key
 - The filename of a private key located in `~/.ssh`.
 For example, if you pass `--ssh-key=id_ed25519`, we will look for keys `~/.ssh/id_ed25519` or `~/.ssh/id_ed25519.pem`.
 - A key name (the third part of the public key file).
-We will look for public key files in `~/.ssh/*.pub` and try to find one matching that name.
+We will look for public key files in `~/.ssh/*.pub` and in the current SSH agent and try to find one matching that name.

 ```bash
 inv -e kmt.launch-stack  --ssh-key=<ssh-key-name>